 Step 3: Set up integrations to Google Analytics & Triggerbee

-- Rule has ready-made integrations against Google Analytics and Triggerbee.
-You're canceling these here.
+- Rule has ready-made integrations with Google Analytics and Triggerbee.
+You can set these up here.

 - Note that Triggerbee tracking requires that you have an account with them.

 Step 4: Enable SMS functionality

-The SMS function in Rule has almost endless uses.
-With mobile campaigns, you'll get closer to your customers and get an unprecedented opening grade on your mailings.
-The advantage is also to reach the customer before visiting the store or arena and the message may also include a product experience before visiting you physically or digitally.
+The SMS function in Rule has almost endless applications.
+With mobile campaigns you get closer to your customers and get an unprecedented opening rate on your mailings.
+The advantage is also that you reach the customer before the visit to the store or arena and the message can also contain a product experience before they visit you physically or digitally.

 The cost of registration is a one-time cost of 1.400 SEK and is activated through our service department.
 Describe your case to us at firstname.lastname@example.org you will quickly get started with SMS mailings.
 Activating the SMS function makes Rules support for you.
 You can find more about SMS här.

 Step 5: Register payment cards